benm-stm/solace-scalable-k8s-operator/README.md

 ```

 ### Solace side configuration
-A new feature is added in version 2 which consists of using clientUsername attributes to make the necessary openings in kubernetes (Solace Services,Haproxy services (pub and sub) and tcp-configmap)
+We are using solace's client username attributes at our favour to store operator's behavioural datas

 <img src="solace-attribs.png" width="500" title="hover text">

-#### Attributes Name
+#### Attribute Names
-Can be either :
-- pub
-- sub
+- pub: if we want the clientusername have openings in the publish haproxy ingress
+- sub: if we want the openings in subscribe haproxy

 **NOTE:** If no pub/sub attribute are present in the clientusername, then all ports for all active protocols in the message VPN are exposed for pub/sub

-#### Attributes Values
+#### Attribute Values
 Must be a list of string separated by a space.
 Here is the complete supported protocol list